Dover Demon: Possible explanations

-It has been suggested that the creature may have been a foal or a moose calf.
+Some explanations have proposed that what the witnesses may have actually seen was a foal or moose calf.
+Skeptic Joe Nickell suggested that a snowy owl could account for the reported sightings.
+(Note: One proposed explanation of the aforementioned Kelly–Hopkinsville encounter is a great horned owl.)
+He speculated that the owl's plumage may have reflected the yellow headlights of older automobiles, producing the peach-colored appearance described by Bartlett.
+Furthermore, the "long spindly arms" and fingers that were reported could have been the partially extended wings and splayed feathers at the wingtips of a snowy owl.
+Skeptic Brian Dunning disagreed with the snowy owl explanation, stating: "Yes, granted, a person might look at a snowy owl in the right conditions and they could think they're seeing something that looks like what these teens drew.
+But if it happened to four people in town in just 24 hours, it must be a very compelling illusion.
+Yet the illusion never fooled anyone, ever, before or since."
+Nevertheless, Dunning remained convinced that a prosaic explanation existed that could explain the sighting.

-Skeptic Joe Nickell believes the creature was likely a snowy owl, (Note: One proposed explanation of the aforementioned Kelly–Hopkinsville encounter is a great horned owl.) based on size and plumage, which would have reflected in the yellow headlights of older cars as the peach color described by Bartlett.
-In addition, the "long spindly arms" and fingers of the supposed creature could be the partially opened wings and the splayed feathers at the wingtips of a snowy owl.
+Police told the Associated Press that the descriptions provided by the teenagers were "probably nothing more than a school vacation hoax".
+Skeptic Ben Radford has suggested that popular culture may have influenced the sightings, noting that 1977 saw the release of Star Wars and Close Encounters of the Third Kind, although Brian Dunning disagreed, at least regarding the latter film, stating: "I discount this, as the movie was released a full eight months after the Dover Demon sightings."
+Dunning went on to say:

-Police told the Associated Press that creatures reported by the teenagers "were probably nothing more than a school vacation hoax."
-Skeptic Ben Radford has suggested the sighting may have been influenced by the pop culture of the time, as 1977 was the year Star Wars and Close Encounters of the Third Kind were released.
+Just to be clear, I'm not calling the kids liars.
+Nothing unusual having happened is simply our null hypothesis, our default assumption, in the lack of any compelling evidence to the contrary.
+The alternatives all range from illogical to completely implausible.

 In popular culture

 In 2009, the Dover Demon was featured in an episode of the American horror television series Lost Tapes, which aired on Animal Planet.

-The Dover Demon appears as a character in the American comic book series Proof, which features various other creatures.
-In the comic, it is a creature able to see into the future.
-It appears in another similar comic book series called The Perhapanauts.
-The Dover Demon also made brief appearances in the comic books The Pound: Ghouls Night Out and Hack/Slash: Entry Wound.
+The Dover Demon appears as a character in an American comic book series that features various cryptids called Proof, in which the being is able to see into the future.
+Another similar comic book series called The Perhapanauts also features the Dover Demon.
+Brief appearances can also be found in the comic books The Pound: Ghouls Night Out and Hack/Slash: Entry Wound.
 A Dover Demon also appears in the webcomic Gunnerkrigg Court.

 The manga and anime series Dandadan features an alien character called a Dover Demon.
 Its appearance is significantly different from the original sightings, being a bipedal crustacean-like alien with the ability to transform into a stronger form resembling a mantis shrimp.